YoussBGD/ssm-dta/README.md

 This repository contains the code and resources for using **SSM-DTA**, a Deep learning model developed by QIZHI PEI et al. in this research paper: https://academic.oup.com/bib/article/24/6/bbad386/7333673?login=false.

 The provided code launches a user-friendly graphical interface built using **Streamlit**, an open-source app framework for Machine Learning and Data Science.
-This interface allows for easy prediction of drug-target activity scores (Ki, Kd, IC50, KIBA score) and also enables the evaluation and benchmarking the SSM-DTA model on labeled data.
+This interface allows for easy **prediction** of drug-target activity scores (Ki, Kd, IC50, KIBA score) and also enables the **evaluation** and benchmarking the SSM-DTA model on labeled data.
 The backend of the application is powered by **FastAPI**.<br><br><br><br><br>

+## A- Input Files Format ( **** IMPORTANT ****) read this efore using the application

+To use the SSM-DTA model, the input files must follow the required format as the Examples files in examples repository.

+**examples/ :**  Contains example files demonstrating the required format for input data.

+- example.mol: Example file containing molecule SMILES strings, with each SMILES on a separate line.
+- example.pro: Example file containing protein sequences, with each sequence on a separate line.
+- example.label: Example file containing binding affinity scores (labels) of the protein-target interaction,  with each score on a separate line. <br>

+**Labels file :**  The labels file is mandatory for evaluation mode.
+In prediction mode, only the molecule and protein files are required.

+The scores can be one of the following:

+- KI values: Inhibition constant, should be in nM and transformed using $-\log_{10}(\frac{Ki}{10^9})$.
+- IC50 values: Half maximal inhibitory concentration, should be in nM and transformed using $-\log_{10}(\frac{IC50}{10^9})$.
+- Kd values: Dissociation constant, should be in nM and transformed using $-\log_{10}(\frac{Kd}{10^9})$.
+- KIBA scores: An aggregation of IC50, Ki, and Kd measurements.
+KIBA scores should remain as they are and do not require any transformation.

+If you possess SDF files or a CSV file containing CIDs, protein sequences, and affinity values, you can utilize the formatfiles.py script.
+This script will interactively guide you through the process and automatically convert your data into the appropriate format using the command provided below.

+    python formatfiles.py
+To run formatfiles.py you need the following libraries
+- rdkit
+- pandas
+- numpy
+- pubchempy

+<br><br><br><br>

-## A- Getting Started <br><br>
+## B- Getting Started <br><br>

 **1- Clone this repository:**